When are the train strikes in November 2022?

 What do the employers say?

-Tim Shoveller, Network Rail’s chief negotiator, said: “A two-year 8 per cent deal, with discounted travel and a new extended job guarantee to January 2025, is on the table ready to be put to our staff.
+Andrew Haines, Network Rail chief executive, says: “A fair and affordable two-year 8 per cent deal, with heavily discounted travel and an improved offer of job security to January 2025, remains on the table.

-“Unfortunately, the leadership of the RMT seem intent on more damaging strikes rather than giving their members a vote on our offer.
-Me and my team remain available for serious talks and continue to negotiate in good faith.
+“Our team have had extensive conversations with RMT representatives around the terms of a deal.
+Unfortunately, the unions seem to believe the taxpayer should fund bigger pay rises and are more intent on more damaging strikes than working with us to compromise and agree a deal.

-“Our sector has a £2bn hole in its budget with many fewer passengers using our services.
-That reality is not going to change anytime soon and a fair and affordable and improved deal is on the table, ready to be implemented if our people were only offered the opportunity.”
+“These strikes undermine the railway’s recovery from the pandemic and drive passengers away at a time when everyone involved in the railway should be focused on attracting more passenger.”

 Network Rail is a subsidiary of the DfT, and train operators are contracted by the department to run services.
 So ultimately ministers call the shots on pay and conditions.